nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_problems_guidance.md

 * for a Medication or Medical Device prescription plan - reference the `MedicationRequest` (intent = plan) profile
 * for a Medication or Medical Device prescription issue - reference the `MedicationRequest` (intent = order) profile
 * for an Allergy – reference the `Allergy` profile
+* for a Consultation - reference the `Encounters` profile
 * for an Immunisation – reference the `Immunization` profile
 * for Uncategorised Data – reference the `Observation` – Uncategorised profile
 * for a Referral - reference the `ReferralRequest` profile